-Classic carrot cake is one of those all time amazing desserts that tastes so good and makes a great statement piece when you serve it.
-Everyone should have a great recipe like this for carrot cake so you can make it when the urge strikes.
+Easy classic carrot cake is one of those all time amazing desserts that tastes so good and makes a great statement piece when you serve it.
+Everyone should have a simple, delicious and moist carrot cake recipe like this so you can make it when the urge strikes.

 If you grew up eating carrot cake, you know how amazing it tastes and we can all agree the cream cheese frosting makes it.
 If you did not grow up eating carrot cake (or know someone who hasn't) then it may sound weird the whole idea of carrots and cake.

-If you are skeptical about this one, I promise you, you are not actually tasting the carrots.
+If you are skeptical about eating carrot cake, I promise you, you are not actually tasting the carrots.
 This is like a sugar cake of heavenly goodness and those carrots just blend right into the batter.

-Here are the ingredients you will need to make this delicious classic carrot cake:
+Ingredients you will need to make this easy carrot cake

 - whole carrots (not pre shredded)